-a.
-Completion of 60 semester units that are eligible for transfer to the California State University by completing the following:

-- The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office.

-b.A minimum grade point average of 2.0 or higher.
+- a.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University by completing the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education-Breadth (CSU GE-Breadth) requirements; and - A minimum of 18 semester units in a major or area of emphasis, as approved by the CCC Chancellor's Office. - b.
+Minimum grade of "C" (or "P") for each course in the major, and minimum grade point average of 2.0 or higher.
 Students completing this degree will have satisfied the lower division major preparation and transfer requirements for priority admission consideration to a local CSU campus.

-- 1. Explain the scientific method and its applications. - 2.
-Demonstrate the scientific method in a laboratory setting. - 3.
-Apply knowledge of fundamental biological principles such as evolution and taxonomy. - Apply knowledge of physiological, ecological, and molecular processes. - 5.
-Demonstrate proficiency in basic lab skills and analysis.
+- 1. Apply concepts of the scientific method. - 2.
+Demonstrate understanding of core biological concepts.. - Demonstrate proficiency in common biological lab skills and analysis.

-Requirements for the Biology Associate in Science transfer degree may be met by completing: (a) 10 units of major core courses and 23 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.
+Requirements for the Biology Associate in Science transfer degree may be met by completing: (a) 10 units of major core courses and 23-25 units from "List A" with a grade of "C" or better; (b) all CSU GE-Breadth requirements of which Subject Areas A1, A2, A3, and B4 (The "Golden Four") must be completed with a grade of "C-" or better; (c) a minimum of 60 degree-applicable units with a cumulative grade point average of 2.0 or higher; and (d) a minimum of 12 units must be taken at LACC.

-MAJOR CORE C OURSES (10 UNITS)
+THE STATE COME 3 3 1 3 2 3 1 1 2 7

-GENERAL BIOLOGY I
+BIOLOGY 006 BIOLOGY 007 GENERAL BIOLOGY I

-LIST A (23 UNITS 5)
+LIST A (23-25 UN NITS)

-CHEM 101 CHEM 102 MATH 261 PHYSICS 006 PHYSICS 007 GENERAL CHEMISTRY I. 5 GENERAL CHEMISTRY II 5 CALCULUS I 5 GENERAL PHYSICS I 4 GENERAL PHYSICS II.
-4
+CHEM 101 CHEM 102 MATH 261 PHYSICS 006 PHYSICS 007 OR GENERAL CHEMISTRY I .5 GENERAL CHEMISTRY II .5 CALCULUS I .5 GENERAL PHYSICS I .4 GENERAL PHYSICS II .4

+PHYSICS 101 PHYSICS 102 PHYSICS FOR ENGINEERS AND SCIENTISTS I 5 PHYSICS FOR ENGINEERS AND SCIENTISTS II